guardian/support-frontend/support-services/README.md

 This is the number of days each week that the agent does deliveries: 7 means every day of the week, and 6 means Monday to Saturday.
 I believe we have agreed with PaperRound that only agents who deliver every day will be available, so this should always be 7.

+###### summary

+A brief summary of the shop.
+Empty on the test responses, but shouldn’t be empty in production.

 #### Not Covered

 If the status is `"NC"`, the postcode is not covered by any agents, and `data.agents` will be empty.